2026 Agenda

 Track 1: Ocean

-Generating a Robust Supply Chain and Material Network for Today and The Future
+9:55 AM Generating a Robust National Security Supply Chain and Material Network for Today and the Future

 Track 2: Space

-• Moderator – Col Peter Norton, USSF Retired, VP Executive Partnership Outreach, U.S. Space Force Association
+• Moderator – Col Peter Norton, USSF (ret.), VP Executive Partnership Outreach, U.S. Space Force Association NE/Boston Chapter

 • Travis Pond, Maj, USSF, Systems Delta 85 – Deputy Branch Chief – FMS, Space Systems Command (SSC)